oda-hub/doc-handbook/README.md

 * Follow [issue handling principles](https://github.com/oda-hub/doc-ops-reporting#issue-handling-principles) - in short, do not expect user issues to be left unattended, never.
 * Do not be afraid to introduce large changes, but only if they respect previous interfaces

-## Branches
+## Branches, Versions, Releases

+So far we have used [SemVer](https://semver.org/), ending up with 1.2 production and 1.3 planned release.
+However, we found that scope of the next planned version has been always shifting.
+This is not necessarily bad, but we take an opportunity of reorganizing development in new framework and more naturally adopt [CalVer](calver.org),  and make releases regularly (at least yearly).
+More frequent bugfixes will happen as necessary.
+This will be reflected in the version as so:

+**YY.MM.RRRR**

+where **YY** and **MM** correspond to the release month, and **RRRR** is an incremental bugfix/update level since the release.

+for example, next release will be **21.05.0000**.

+Releases will be made as soon as accumunated features are necessary, made into release branch from the master branch, and tagged.
+Further
+If a bugfix is necessary, a dedicated bugfix branch will be made and destroyed when bugfix version is tagged.

-* use master for current development version, as deployed in UNIGE.
+* use master for current stable staging version (i.e. no need for staging-1-3 etc), as deployed in UNIGE in staging (pre-release) environment.
 It may also experience quick bug-fixes, but not new running feature developments (feature branches are for that).
-* for production, use e.g. production-1-2 and for staging - staging-1-2 (as of now, with dashes)
+* for production, we still use release branches, e.g. production-1-2.
 * use feature branches as necessary, in forks or in the base repository
-* latest staging might or might not coincide with master.

 ## Documentation